 Trailer boats can also use the canal and there have been several boating festivals held here.

-See the licence terms and conditions and application forms attached to this page.
+See the fees, licence, terms and conditions, and application forms attached to this page.

 You can enjoy fishing on the canal wherever you find a built fishing platform.